 The roots causes of legacy systems come from the loss of knowledge and control.
 To start rebuilding the knowledge and regaining momentum, record all your meetings!

-- Using the Library gather as much legacy documentation as possible.
+- What is the Library? gather as much legacy documentation as possible.
 The articles are created using the Markdown Basics.

-- Create a behaviour identification spreadsheet from the External Resources
+- Create an extension identification spreadsheet from the External Resources

-- Reverse Engineering Requirements into a backlog (initially record in the behaviour identification spreadsheet)
+- Activity: Reverse Engineering Requirements into a backlog (initially record in the extension identification spreadsheet)

 - Create a UX Flow (UI map, Menu flow, etc) from the UI of the legacy system